stoikheia/ruby_ptp_ip/README.md

-ruby_ptp_responder
+ruby_ptp-ip
 ==================

-Ruby PTP Responder is a PTP-IP Protocol Library which is written in ruby.
+Ruby-PTP-IP is a PTP-IP Protocol Library which is written in ruby.